As Josh Hawley loses a book deal over the Capitol riots, his GOP mentor says backing him was ‘the worst mistake I ever made’

 “We take seriously our larger public responsibility as citizens, and cannot support Senator Hawley after his role in what became a dangerous threat to our democracy and freedom,” a statement from the publishing house said.

-The senator had been set to release a book with Simon & Schuster titled “The Tyranny of Big Tech,” about how big tech companies “represent the gravest threat to American liberty since the monopolies of the Gilded Age,” The Post’s Amy B Wang reported.
+The senator had been set to release a book with Simon & Schuster titled, “The Tyranny of Big Tech,” about how big tech companies “represent the gravest threat to American liberty since the monopolies of the Gilded Age,” The Post’s Amy B Wang reported.

 Hawley responded by decrying the publisher as a “woke mob” and pledging to fight its “cancel culture” in court.

 “This could not be more Orwellian,” he said in a statement on Twitter.
 “This is the Left looking to cancel everyone they don’t approve of.”

 Yet much of the backlash against Hawley was in fact coming from other Republicans — and in at least one case, from the man whose donations fueled the senator’s political ascent.